SupremeCommanderMaps/SurvivalVersus/README.md

 ## New in version 5

-(Changes since version 4.0007) This is a beta version, no stable release is available yet.
+(Changes since v4.0007) This is a beta version, no stable release is available yet.

 TL;DR: many new options, various balance enhancements, no more need for mods